2021 Federal Standard of Excellence

 - MCC supports the creation of multidisciplinary country teams to manage the development and implementation of each compact and threshold program.
 Teams meet frequently to gather evidence, discuss progress, make project design decisions, and solve problems.
 Prior to moving forward with a program investment, teams are encouraged to use the lessons from completed evaluations to inform their work going forward.

-- In FY20, MCC launched its second-ever internal Millennium Efficiency Challenge (MEC) designed to tap into the extensive knowledge of MCC’s staff to identify efficiencies and innovative solutions that can shorten the compact and threshold program development timeline while maintaining MCC’s rigorous quality standards and investment criteria.
+- MCC recently launched its second-ever internal Millennium Efficiency Challenge (MEC) designed to tap into the extensive knowledge of MCC’s staff to identify efficiencies and innovative solutions that can shorten the compact and threshold program development timeline while maintaining MCC’s rigorous quality standards and investment criteria.
 This year MCC is seeking to implement proposed innovations around making the compact development process more efficient, among other challenges.

 7.2 Did the agency have policies, processes, structures, or programs to promote innovation to improve the impact of its programs?

 - MCC’s approach to development assistance hinges on its innovative and extensive use of evidence to inform investment decisions, guide program implementation strategies, and assess and learn from its investment experiences.
 As such, MCC’s Office of Strategic Partnerships offers an Annual Program Statement (APS) opportunity that allows MCC divisions and country teams to tap the most innovative solutions to new development issues.
-In FY20, the Monitoring and Evaluation division, using MCC’s APS and traditional evaluation firms, has been piloting partnerships with academics and in-country think tanks to leverage innovative, lower cost data technologies across sectors and regions.
+In FY21, the Monitoring and Evaluation division, using MCC’s APS and traditional evaluation firms, continues to pilot partnerships with academics and in-country think tanks to leverage innovative, lower cost data technologies across sectors and regions.
 These include:

 - using satellite imagery in Sri Lanka to measure visible changes in investment on land to get early indications if improved land rights are spurring investment;